minnygal/HideAndSeek/README.md

 <a name="install"></a>
 ### How to install

-Download the latest release's .zip file to your machine and unzip it.
+[Find the latest release](https://github.com/minnygal/HideAndSeek/releases), download its .zip file to your machine, unzip it.

 <a name="requirements"></a>